The Fundamentals of Key Cryptography

 SSL works based on asymmetric cryptography.
 Each SSL session consists of two keys:

-The public key is used to encrypt (scramble) the information.
-The public key is available for anyone.
+The public key is used to encrypt (scramble) the information and it’s available for anyone.

 The private key is used to decrypt (unscramble) the information and restore it to its original format

 so that it can be read.
-The private key belongs exclusively to its owner (the SSL Certificate’s
+The private key belongs exclusively to its owner (the owner of the SSL).

 Asymmetric or public key cryptography underlines how SSL cryptography works.
 This basic works of this are

-used to lock and protect them.
+to lock and protect them.
 A normal box takes one key to open it.
-The asymmetric box has two separate
+The asymmetric box has two separate keys

-for the lock when visiting a website.
-HTTPs at the beginning of a website addresses indicates that a
+the lock when visiting a website.
+HTTPs at the beginning of a website addresses indicates that a site is

-The first lock is known as the private key, the second is the public key.
-One person, Kevin, keeps the
+first lock is known as the private key, the second is the public key.
+One person, Kevin, keeps the private

-private key and makes hundred of copies of the second, public key.
-Everyone else has the public key;
+key and makes hundred of copies of the second, public key.
+Everyone else has the public key; Kevin can hand

-Kevin can hand them out to friends, or if someone asks for their business card, leave a spare at the
+them out to friends, or if someone asks for their business card, leave a spare at the office.

-to send Kevin a personal document or some confidential files for example.
-You can put them in the box
+send Kevin a personal document or some confidential files for example.
+You can put them in the box and use a

-and use a copy of his public key to lock it.
-Since Kevin’s public key will only turn clockwise, you turn
+copy of his public key to lock it.
+Since Kevin’s public key will only turn clockwise, you turn it to

-it to position A to lock the box.
-The only key to turn from A to B, to unlock the box is Kevin’s private
+position A to lock the box.
+The only key to turn from A to B, to unlock the box is Kevin’s private key, the

 That sums up public key cryptography, anyone with a copy of Kevin’s public key (which could be everyone since